Is a bottle of wine a day too much?

 Wine is good for your health!
 Isn’t it?

 We have all been told over the years that wine is good for you!
 No wonder so many of us learned to indulge without a worry in the world.
+We start with one glass of wine a day, and years later, it's up to a bottle of wine every day.
 Imagine if the media shared the latest research that indicated eating M&Ms for breakfast offered protection from the seasonal flu.
 The chocolate treats would be in every breakfast bowl across the planet.
 It’s the perfect combination – a delicious chocolate treat that keeps you healthy all winter long.
 In fact, why not eat it with lunch and dinner, too?
 Not gonna lie, I’d be on board.

 No wonder, then, that wine has become a beloved supplement to our stressed lives.
+Who wants to argue with the idea that something so enjoyable is actually good for us?
 Sipping a glass of Bordeaux lends a luxurious and sensual experience that relaxes us and lubricates our social persona with absolutely zero effort.
 One glass, two glasses, three glasses.
 Gosh, it’s so easy to keep drinking when it feels so good.
 And, we’ve been told that this wondrous beverage is simultaneously protecting our hearts from disease and warding off other illnesses as well.
 With all these signals flowing through our mind and body, is it any surprise that so many of us drink copious amounts of wine?

 The health benefits of wine